LukeANewton/Tool-Framework-to-Measure-Test-Case-Diversity/README.md

 # Tool Framework to Measure Test Case Diversity

 This is the capstone project for 3 undergraduate software engineering students at Carleton Univeristy.
 This is an extensible tool which can be used to automate diveristy measurements on test suites.
+The project is written in Java and built using Maven.

-## Contributors
+## Authors
 Eric Bedard

 Luke Newton